nixworks/public/news/2008/01/19/index.md

 ##### Adolfo Nicols
 ### [ Adolfo Nicols is elected as the thirtieth Superior General of the Society of Jesus. ](/news/2008/01/19/adolfo-nicolas-is-elected-as-the-thirtieth-superior-general-of-the-society-of-jesus.md)
-_Context: Adolfo Nicols, Superior General of the, Society of Jesus_
+_Context: Society of Jesus, Superior General of the, Adolfo Nicols_

 ##### Voters
 ### [ Voters in Nevada and South Carolina go to the polls to determine presidential nominations for the Republican and Democratic parties.
 Former Governor of Massachusetts Mitt Romney wins the Nevada Republican caucus. ](/news/2008/01/19/voters-in-nevada-and-south-carolina-go-to-the-polls-to-determine-presidential-nominations-for-the-republican-and-democratic-parties-former.md)